Horseshoe St. Louis: Facility

-The 75000 sqft Horseshoe casino floor features approximately 1,450 slots, 55 tables and a 10-table poker room.
+The 75000 sqft Horseshoe casino floor features approximately 950 slots, 40 tables and a 10-table poker room.

-The Horseshoe hotel has 294 all-suite guest rooms and the 19-story Four Seasons Hotel St. Louis has 200 rooms, including 14 suites.
+The Hotel Lumiere at the Arch has 294 all-suite guest rooms and the 19-story Four Seasons Hotel St. Louis has 200 rooms, including 14 suites.

 The property also features a 453-seat theater for live entertainment.
 Since its debut in 2008, the theater has played host to The Go-Go's, Joan Rivers, Thunder from Down Under, Louie Anderson, John Witherspoon, Chippendales, Brandy, Eddie Money, Chrisette Michele, WBF Championship Boxing, mixed martial arts fights and even the taping of an episode of TLC’s Cake Boss where Buddy Valastro unveiled a 700 lb cake featuring Lumière Place and other St. Louis landmarks.

 The resort was designed by Marnell Corrao Associates, the Las Vegas-based architectural firm that also built the Bellagio for 508 million.
 To satisfy state law that only allows for gambling on floating platforms within a 1000 foot distance of the Missouri and Mississippi river, the casino floor is actually an eight-foot-thick concrete raft afloat in a basin holding more than 1.5 million gallons of purified water.
 The architectural design used advanced construction techniques employing continuous concrete pour to achieve a water tight basin on which a "barge" is floated.
 Visitors to the facility have no indication that the casino floor is technically floating.